-- 1. Quarterly Reports: Schedule quarterly utility-report-outs to SAG twice per year.
+- Quarterly Reports: Schedule quarterly utility-report-outs to SAG twice per year.
 Quarterly reports will be posted to the SAG website.
-For quarters where utilities are not presenting to SAG, utility reports will be circulated to SAG participants by email. - 2.
+For quarters where utilities are not presenting to SAG, utility reports will be circulated to SAG participants by email.
+In 2025, due to the recent 2026-2029 EE Plan utility filings, there will be one utility progress update to SAG. - 2.
 Annual Reports: Schedule annual utility report-outs following the end of each program year (combined with a quarterly report-out).
-Annual reports will be posted to the SAG website. - 3.
+Annual reports will be posted to the SAG website.
+In 2025, due to recent 2026-2029 EE Plan utility filings, there will be one utility progress update to SAG. - 3.
 IL-TRM Update Process: Send notice of IL-TRM meetings to the appropriate SAG participants; circulate IL-TRM materials; update the SAG website with IL-TRM materials; and participate in a discussion of IL-TRM priorities prior to the launch of the annual IL-TRM process, in consultation with the IL-TRM Administrator. - 4.
 EM&V Planning: Schedule SAG meeting(s) for evaluators to present an overview of draft EM&V work plans for the upcoming year.
 Draft EM&V work plans will be posted to the SAG website for review and comment.
 Notice will be circulated to SAG directing that comments on draft EM&V work plans shall be submitted to Utilities, ICC Staff, and Evaluators within fifteen (15) business days, or such other timeline mutually agreed to by the Parties.
-Final EM&V work plans will be posted on the SAG website.

-- 5. EM&V Reports: Draft and final EM&V reports will be posted on the SAG website, as they are made available by independent evaluators. - 6.
+Final EM&V work plans will be posted on the SAG website. - 5.
+EM&V Reports: Draft and final EM&V reports will be posted on the SAG website, as they are made available by independent evaluators. - 6.
 Net-to-Gross Updates: Organize and facilitate meeting(s) to discuss Net-to-Gross (NTG) values proposed by independent evaluators by September 1 of each year, with evaluators determining final values by October 1 of each year.
 Draft and final NTG documents will be posted to the SAG website. - 7.
 Adjustable Savings Goals: Organize and facilitate discussions regarding annual gas utility adjustable saving goal updates with interested SAG participants, as needed.
-Final Adjustable Savings Goal Templates will be posted on the SAG website on an annual basis. - 8.
-Updates to the Policy Manual: Organize and facilitate Policy Manual Subcommittee meetings to discuss updates to the Policy Manual, as needed.
+Final Adjustable Savings Goal Templates will be posted on the SAG website on an annual basis.

+8. Updates to the Policy Manual: Organize and facilitate Policy Manual Subcommittee meetings to discuss updates to the Policy Manual, as needed.7